geldmacher/Cake-to-CoinTracking-Converter/README.md

 - `--cake-csv` - Path to Cake CSV.
 - `--ct-csv` - Path to CoinTracking CSV.
 Creates one, if is is not existing.
 - `--language` (optional) - Used language for CoinTracking import file.
 "DE" and "EN" are supported.
 Default is "EN".
+- `--consolidate-staking-data` (optional) - Consolidate data from staking operations on a daily basis at midnight.
 - `--use-cointracking-fiat-valuation` (optional) - Use the FIAT transaction valuation from CoinTracking instead of the valuation data from Cake.

 ## Supported Cake operations